Who We Are - National Staff - Bios

 Wanda Kristensen joined MADD Canada in July 1999.
 In November 1996, Wanda lost her 16-year-old son, Dave, who was the passenger in a car driven by an impaired driver.
 She has personal experience with the criminal court case of the impaired driver and civil suits.
 Wanda is a graduate of the Volunteer Management Program, a trained Victim Advocate for MADD Canada and a trained facilitator for Bereaved Families.

 Wanda is the Director of Programs and is responsible for all Chapters, Victim and Youth services.
 Wanda lives in Burlington, Ontario with her husband Peter, son Ryan and dogs Kiki and Kiwi.

 Dawn Regan joined MADD Canada in 1995.
-She is the National Director of Public Awareness & Partnership Campaigns for the organization.
+She is the Chief Operating Officer for the organization.
 Dawn is responsible for developing new Public Awareness and Partnership Campaigns that embrace the mission of MADD Canada as well as providing the strategic direction, evaluation and planning of these campaigns.
 Dawn is also responsible for the telephone communication, the mail communication and cause-related programs.

 In addition, Dawn is acting Chief Executive Officer in Andrew Murie's absence and Editor of the MADD Matters newsletter.

 Dawn is a member of the Association of Fundraising Professionals (Greater Toronto Chapter).
 Dawn has a Bachelor of Arts and a Masters of Arts from McGill University.
 Dawn and her husband, Greg, live in Oakville, Ontario.

 Shaida Tabatabai, Director of Finance